oracc/nammu/README.md

 ### Known problems:
 * Nammu doesn't validate or lemmatise properly when filenames include a space.
-* Nammu is slow when files are large due to syntax highlighting on every key stroke.
-We are working on fixing this issue.
-As a temporary work around, it's possible to switch off syntax highlight by clicking on the corresponding toolbar button.

 A full list of issues can be found [here](https://github.com/oracc/nammu/issues).